myekigaijuffler/myekigai_flutter_dev/readme.md

 8. **Location-Based Business Discovery (4 points):**
    - Implement a map view where businesses can discover other nearby businesses on the map.
    - Enable map markers for businesses with shop locations.
-   - Implement interactions to view details of businesses on the map.
+   - Implement interactions to view details of businesses on the map (just like google maps or more interactive).

 9. **Responsive Design (2 points):**
    - Ensure that the app's UI is responsive and displays properly on different screen sizes and orientations.